opendatacube/odc-tools/docs/db-core-interface.md

     Gigabytes of RAM used before first dataset pops out of `find_datasets_lazy` is not cool)
 - Incomplete lineage access API
-  - Can get parents but not children
+  - ~~Can get parents but not children~~
-  - Can not store lineage information for "external datasets"
+  - Can not store lineage information for *external datasets*
-  - Can not just reference existing lineage dataset, have to include entire metadata document of the lineage dataset
+  - Can not reference an existing lineage dataset, include entire metadata document of the lineage dataset
 - Way too immutable
   - Limited ability to change indexed data in place
-  - No mechanisms to delete/rename products/metadata definitions
+  - Not possible to delete or rename *Products* or *Metadata Types*
   - Inconsistent mutability: can change dataset location for the whole dataset, but can not change locations of individual bands
 - Lack of extent information querying
   - No way to ask for valid time range
   - No way to ask for valid spatial range
-- DB not tracking important per-band metadata
+- No tracking of important per-band metadata such as:
   - Image dimensions
   - Per band spatial information
   - This limits native load functionality that can be implemented efficiently

-# Proposed Interface
+# Proposed Solution

-## Main Principles
+## Principles

 ### Spatial Data is Special and so is Time